Hugues92/IDA_ClassInformer_Modified/ReadMe.txt

 		Include file dumping known information about constructor, destructor and classes size.
 		List of RTTI Type Descriptor (??_R0?AV...) for DynamicCast And currently useless text file used as a scratch pad.

+  Renamed as Modified for B.S, even though the Bethesda Games part is commented out until I can correct a major bug.